openstack-archive/fuel-docs/pages/production-considerations/0015-sizing-hardware.rst

 Scalability and oversubscription
 ++++++++++++++++++++++++++++++++

-It is one of the ironies of networking that 1Gb Ethernet generally scales better than 10Gb Ethernet -- at least until 100Gb switches are more commonly available.
-It's possible to aggregate the 1Gb links in a 48 port switch, so that you have 48 1Gb links down, but 4 10GB links up.
-Do the same thing with a 10Gb switch, however, and you have 48 10Gb links down and 4 100Gb links up, resulting in oversubscription.
+It is one of the ironies of networking that 1 Gb Ethernet generally scales better than 10Gb Ethernet -- at least until 100 Gb switches are more commonly available.
+It's possible to aggregate the 1 Gb links in a 48 port switch, so that you have 48 x 1 Gb links down, but 4 x 10 Gb links up.
+Do the same thing with a 10 Gb switch, however, and you have 48 x 10 Gb links down and 4 x 100b links up, resulting in oversubscription.

 Like many other issues in OpenStack, you can avoid this problem to a great